joaomelo/textorama/README.md

 If you are on a mobile device or using either Firefox or Safari, you can still save locally, but every operation translates to downloading a new text file.

-# Markdown
+# Text Editing

+Many of Textorama's features come from the fantastic [Codemirror](https://codemirror.net/) library.
+Among them:
+- A set of keyboard shortcuts found in [this list](https://codemirror.net/docs/ref/#commands.defaultKeymap).
+- The search panel opened with CTRL + F.
+- Select and edit at multiple locations by holding CTRL and clicking the positions you want to add new cursors.
-Textorama plays nicely with the markdown syntax.
+- Support for the markdown syntax.
 It is still portable plain text but visually enriched.
 You can read more about it [here](https://www.markdownguide.org/).

 # Open Source